 - 5. Pass the interview, receive and accept your job offer!

-1. Gain an internationally-recognised Level 2 ski instructor qualification
+1. Level 2 ski instructor course to gain an internationally-recognised qualification

 This is an obvious one, and as we’ve mentioned in various blogs covering other regions, you’ll need to gain an internationally recognised qualification that will allow you to work in Australia.
 This will need to be at least Level 2.
 Most widely recognised Level 2 qualifications will allow you to work around the world in the ISIA covered countries with relative ease - and that includes Australia.